US & Spanish Virgin Islands Sailing Itinerary with “Sweetest Thing”

 Sail 30 miles back to Water Island for one last day of fun soaking up the sun and enjoying the Caribbean waters.
 Spend the night at The Marriot Frenchman’s Reef Resort, or depart for home.

-Whether it is deep sea diving, snorkeling, or on-land sight seeing that interest you most, we will build a Spanish Virgin Islands sailing itinerary that best suits your interest and desires.
-This is just a sample of what your yacht charter adventure in US & Spanish Virgin Islands may look like.
-Furthermore, weather – or other outside factors – may require your Captain to set an alternative course for a duration of your trip.
+Whether it is deep-sea diving, snorkeling, or on-land sight seeing that interest you most, we will build a Spanish Virgin Islands sailing itinerary that best suits your interests and desires.
+This is just a sample of what your yacht charter adventure in the US & Spanish Virgin Islands may look like.
+Furthermore, weather – or other outside factors – may require your Captain to set an alternative course for the duration of your trip.
 “As the wind blows, so shall the sail”.

 Contact Us at (321) 777-1707 to book your Spanish Virgin Islands yacht charter vacation